AnthonyW26/OIM-Final-Project/pm-docs/PRD.md

 # Movie Recommender
-The goal of this web page is to recommend movies to the user based on genre and their current mood.
+The goal of this web page is to recommend movies to the user based on genre.
 ### Core Features:
 - **Genre based movie recommendations**: Users choose a genre (e.g., Action, Comedy, Romance) and the site shows a few movie suggestions from a preset list.
 Please have 5 genres and the preset list should be movies that you recommend to me and have at least three in each genre category.
 - **Movie card displays**: After a movie is recommended, the recommendations page will show the movie’s poster and title.